Rote Learning: Why Memorization Doesn't Help You Learn

 Some adults may find it difficult to function in the workplace because they tend to rely on rote memory.
 An employee might be able to memorize a list of features of a product but be unable to sell it effectively because they may not put those features into a context that can be easily translated into benefits for the consumer.

-Rote learning does not usually build knowledge
+Rote learning and rote memorization do not usually build knowledge

 Rote memory does not usually give you knowledge, which can be defined as the awareness or familiarity gained by the experience of a situation.
 Rote memory can give you basic facts and figures that you may remember for a short time, but you may be likely to forget these with disuse.
 To truly learn something, you must generally be able to make connections to your past experiences and the world around you.
 Without that context, the facts you are memorizing may remain just facts, dates, vocabulary, or numbers.
 They may not represent true knowledge.

-Rote memory and test cramming
+Rote memory and test cramming may not work for difficult courses

 Rote memorization can be used in cramming sessions to pass a test successfully.
 However, this is often less true in university courses than it is in primary and secondary education.
 In primary and secondary education, the emphasis is typically placed on basic concepts that can easily be memorized for a brief time with rote memory, so the student can successfully pass the test.